Identify the root of your nasal & sinus problems

 How is a deviated septum treated?

 If the deviated septum is causing significant symptoms, a simple procedure called septoplasty can be performed in about 10-15 minutes with our experienced surgeons.
-This used to be a very difficult surgery, however, we usually perform this in the office using intravenous sedation and most patients are back to work within 1-2 days.
+This used to be a very difficult surgery, however, we usually perform this in the office using intravenous sedation and most patients are back to work within one to two days.
 We do not use uncomfortable packing or splinting in the nose.